Lakeridge Circle Apartments

 WHO WILL BENEFIT FROM THE DEVELOPMENT?

-Seniors, families, and individuals with disabilities that are earning between 30-50% of the Area Median Income for (AMI) Butte County will benefit from this affordable housing community.
+Seniors, families, and individuals that are earning between 30-50% of the Area Median Income for (AMI) Butte County will benefit from this affordable housing community.

 WHAT WILL THE DEVELOPMENT LOOK LIKE?